-Avoiding unlawful discrimination when you decide what pay and benefits workers will receive
+When your employer decides about what pay and benefits workers will receive

-There are different ways you might decide what to pay a person and what benefits to provide, such as:
+There are different ways your employer might decide what to pay you and what benefits to provide, such as:

-- the going rate for the job in your sector and/or area - the skills and qualifications needed by someone when they do the job - their performance in the job.
+- the going rate for the job in your sector and/or area - the skills and qualifications needed by you when you do the job - your performance in the job.

-You must make sure that the way you work out and apply these criteria does not discriminate unlawfully.
+Your employer must make sure that the way they work out and apply these criteria does not discriminate unlawfully.
+Use the information earlier in this guide to make sure you know what equality law says your employer must do to avoid unlawful discrimination.

-Always remember that specific rules apply where pay or benefits are part of the worker's contract of employment and women and men are being paid differently.
-If, for example, the jobs for which you are paying workers at different rates are mainly done by women or mainly done by men, you should also read the information at page 24: 'Making sure you are giving women and men equal pay and benefits'.
+Always remember that specific rules apply where pay or benefits are part of your contract of employment and women and men are being paid differently.
+If, for example, the jobs for which workers are being paid at different rates are mainly done by women or mainly done by men, you should also read the information at page 21: 'When your employer decides about pay and benefits for women and men'.